xaratustrah/flask_plot_docker/README.md

     python flask_plot/run.py

 or you can install using `pip`.
 But that is not the whole idea.
-Better is docker of course.
+Starting using `docker-compose`:

+    docker-compose up --build -d

+alternatively you can use a swarm by using `docker stack deploy` command which can be found in the `deploy.sh` script.

+The server is found on [localhost:8001](http://localhost:8001/).